markus-nevil/PDB2MC/README.md

         U --> W
         V --> W
 ```
+## Acknowledgements
+Thanks to Max Canoodt (@mcndt) for the Minecraft block color data.

 ## Citation
 *PDB2MC is not yet published with an associated paper, however if you use PDB2MC in your research, please cite the following:* <br>